• Skip to primary navigation

 To build a Headphone Amplifier Circuit using IC LM4880 follow the below mentioned steps:

-• First collect all parts as shown in circuit diagram.
+• First, collect all parts as shown in circuit diagram.

-• Pin 4 connect to ground.
+• Also, pin 4 connect to ground.

 Conclusion:

-With right values for resistors and capacitors and using shutdown pin it works great for portable use.
+To conclude, this is a small and simple Headphone Amplifier Circuit using IC LM488, as it gives good, clear sound using low power; also with right values for resistors and capacitors and using shutdown pin it works great for portable use.

-Filed Under: Amplifier Circuits
+Filed Under: Amplifier Circuits, Audio Circuits, DIY Projects, Hobby Circuits

 About Admin-Lavi